-Students dropping and adding after the official drop-add period (100% refund) must pay the "difference" if they wish to add classes (classes added are charged at full tuition rate even though classes dropped may refund only 50%-75%, depending on the withdrawal date).
+Students dropping and adding after the official 100% refund deadline must pay the "difference" if they wish to add classes (classes added are charged at full tuition rate even though classes dropped may refund only 50%-75%, depending on the withdrawal date).
 There is no "difference" charge for drops and adds from canceled classes, or an instructor adjustment of students' schedules.